hongpham/Workshop-Protect-your-IoT-fleet/Module 4: Detect a compromised device using device-side metrics/README.md

 2. Run script bootstrap.sh to install dependencies and make this device to send data to AWS IoT (make sure you are at directory 'Module 4: Detect a compromised device using device-side metrics').
 In this workshop, the default topic name is **temperature-device-03**, default device name is **SensorDevice03**.
 See screenshot in step 4 for an example.

-        ./bootstrap.sh -t [topic name] -d [device name]
+        ./bootstrap.sh -t [topic name] -n [device name]

 3. The script will write AWS IoT Endpoint to a temporary file under /tmp/endpoint.
 You will need this endpoint later.

 4. This bootstrap script will start a python program in the background to send data to AWS IoT topic **temperature-device-03**.
 To validate if this device is sendind telemetry data, you can check if the script is running by the command below.

-         px aux |grep python   #this command search for the current running processes that has 'python' in it's name
+         ps aux |grep python   #this command search for the current running processes that has 'python' in it's name

 If you see a process like **'python startdevice.py -t [topic name] -d [device name]**, this device is sending telemetry data to AWS IoT.